Bonanza Gift Shop

 Bonanza Gift Shop is a landmark located on the Las Vegas Strip between the Sahara Las Vegas and the Stratosphere Las Vegas.
 It is billed as the World's Largest Gift Shop with over 40000 sqft of shopping space.

 According to British Airways, the shop "won't let you down when looking for the perfect souvenir."
 However Fodor's says "Ok, so it may not, in fact, be the world's largest, but it's the city's largest—and for that matter, the city's best—souvenir store."

 History

 Bonanza Gifts was established in 1980.
-Before Bonanza, the corner mall contained several smaller shops and two casinos: Jackpot Casino and Money Tree Casino.
+Before Bonanza, the corner mall contained several smaller shops and casinos.

+Former casino occupants at the location included: Honest John's (c.
+1963-1981), Big Wheel Casino (c.
+1971-1977, renamed Centerfold Casino in 1975), and Jolly Trolley (c.
+1977-1981).
+Jolly Trolley was reportedly secretly owned by reputed mafia boss Anthony Russo.
+Bonanza's website also lists Jackpot Casino and Money Tree Casino as also previously occupying the site.

 It was the Las Vegas Review-Journals online readers pick for Best Gift Shop in 2006.

 In 2016, the property was sold for $50 million to Haim Gabay, who had been operating the store as a tenant for a year.